|Ordered||16 Jan 1940|

 14 Nov 1942

-The sinking of U-595 First Hudsons C and D of 608 Squadron RAF attacked the boat with depth charges.
-The U-boat dived but re-surfaced shortly afterwards heavily damaged and unable to dive.
+The sinking of U-595 Two Hudson aircraft (608 Sqn RAF/C & D) began the attack by depth charging U-595.
+The boat dived but re-surfaced shortly afterwards, heavily damaged and unable to dive.
 Her commander decided to beach the boat on the Algerian coast.
-At this point aircraft F, J, K, X and W of 500 Squadron RAF also appeared and they as well attacked the fleeing boat.
-Despite these odds the boat survived long enough to beach near Tenes and save the crew.
-Aircraft C and D are given the credit since they did the most damage.
-During the fight U-595's gunners put up a solid defence and damaged aircraft F, K and X. (Sources: Franks/Zimmerman)
+At this point Hudson aircraft F, L, K, W and X of 500 Squadron RAF also appeared and attacked the fleeing boat.
+Despite these odds the boat survived long enough to beach near Tenes, and the crew were saved.
+608 Squadron RAF was given the credit for the U-boat's demise because they did the most damage.
+U-595's gunners put up a solid defence during the action, damaging Hudsons F, K and X. (Sources: Franks/Zimmerman)

 1 recorded attack on this boat.